-They are more attractive (aesthetically) than circulated pre-1965 coins, and they are clearly marked with their weight and purity.
+They are more attractive (aesthetically) than circulated pre-1965 coins, and they are marked with their weight and purity.

 These days, there is just no way around paying higher premiums for the gold and silver products best suited for bartering.
 It makes sense to prepare for a currency crisis, so getting a small portion of your holding in small-sized coins or rounds may be well worth a few extra dollars per ounce.
-We simply suggest investors concentrate the bulk of their buying in lower premium products – 1 oz and larger
+We simply suggest investors concentrate the bulk of their buying on lower premium products – 1 oz and larger

 Silver for SHTF